Standard B.S.N. Program

 Prior to applying to the nursing program, students must apply for admission to SDSU.
-The number of students accepted to enroll in the nursing program may vary depending upon available clinical facilities, qualified faculty and funds.
+The number of students accepted to enroll in the program may vary depending upon available clinical facilities, qualified faculty and funds.
 Selection is made from among the best qualified for the study and practice of nursing.
+Learn more about our admission process.

-For students entering the university under the SDSU 2008-09 Undergraduate Catalog and later, the following admission criteria will apply:
+For students entering the university under the 2022-23 undergraduate catalog and later, the following admission criteria will apply:

-- To be considered for admission to the accelerated B.S.N. program, students must have:
+To be considered for competitive admission to the standard B.S.N. program, students must have:

 - Pre-nursing courses